A visual introduction to machine learning

 - Machine learning identifies patterns using statistical learning and computers by unearthing boundaries in data sets.
 You can use it to make predictions.

-- One method for making predictions is called a decision tree, which uses a series of if-then statements to identify boundaries and define patterns in the data
+- One method for making predictions is called a decision trees, which uses a series of if-then statements to identify boundaries and define patterns in the data.

 - Machine learning concepts have arisen across disciplines (computer science, statistics, engineering, psychology, etc), thus the different nomenclature.